 Mediterranean-inspired Chunky Tomato Soup is a hearty vegan meal featuring creamy white beans in a smoky tomato-based broth.
 It's easy to make in under an hour and perfect for meal prep and freezer meals.

 I received a complimentary copy of Vegan Comfort Cooking to facilitate this review.
 All opinions are my own.

-- First, We Brunch: I’m excited to try the Rustic Skillet Potatoes, Full English Fritatta, and Blueberry Healthy Coffee Cake.
+- First, We Brunch: Includes Rustic Skillet Potatoes, Full English Fritatta, and Blueberry Healthy Coffee Cake.

-- Indulge Yourself: Here you’ll find the recipe for the vegan white bean soup I’m sharing with you.
-And other dishes I’ll be making include Vegan Roasted Garlic Alfredo Sauce with Fettucine, Next-Level Mushroom Lasagna, and Shepherdless Pie with Root Veg Mash.
+- Indulge Yourself: Includes Vegan Roasted Garlic Alfredo Sauce with Fettucine, Next-Level Mushroom Lasagna, and Shepherdless Pie with Root Veg Mash.

-- The Munchies: Everything looks amazing including the Easy Smashed Salt and Vinegar Potatoes and Quick and Crispy Zucchini Fritters with Avocado Crema.
+- The Munchies: Includes Easy Smashed Salt and Vinegar Potatoes and Quick and Gluten Free Zucchini Fritters with Avocado Crema.

-- Sweet Talk: Drool-worthy Cinnamon Donuts, Dreamy Baked Berry Cheesecake, Peanut Butter Nutter Chocolate Cake…where do I start?!
+- Sweet Talk: Includes Drool-worthy Cinnamon Donuts, Dreamy Baked Berry Cheesecake, and Peanut Butter Nutter Chocolate Cake.